IT21 - Lump Sum Payments (Redundancy/Retirement)

 How will my employer tax my lump sum?

-Your employer is obliged to deduct PAYE and USC on all of the lump sum less the basic exemption or SCSB, as previously outlined.
-Your employer can give the basic exemption or SCSB without prior approval from Revenue.
-However, if you are due any increased exemption, either you or your employer should apply to Revenue well in advance of the payment date for approval to give the increased exemption.
+Your employer is obliged to deduct PAYE and USC on all of the lump sum less the basic exemption, increased exemption, if due, and increase for SCSB, as previously outlined.
+Your employer can give the basic exemption and increase for SCSB without prior approval from Revenue.
+If you are due any increased exemption, the employer may also grant this exemption.

-If Revenue has not granted approval at the time of payment, tax must be deducted by your employer on all of the lump sum less the basic exemption or SCSB.
-You may apply at any time afterwards (subject to a four year time limit - please see note "What is the time limit for claiming tax reliefs?"), to your local Revenue office for the benefit of the increased exemption.
+At the time of payment, tax must be deducted by your employer on all of the lump sum less the basic exemption, increased exemption and increase for SCSB.
+You may apply at any time afterwards (subject to a four year time limit - please see note "What is the time limit for claiming tax reliefs?"), to your Revenue office for the benefit of the increased exemption if you are entitled to this and it was not granted by your employer (see application form in Appendix 2).
 It is not necessary to wait until the end of the tax year.
 You should send in your Form P45 in addition to the application form, when claiming the exemption.
 Form P45 is the form given to you by an employer when you leave employment.

 When is the lump sum taxed?

-The lump sum is taxable in the year you leave employment or in the year you retire.
+The lump sum is taxable in the year you leave employment.

 What rate of tax applies to the taxable lump sum?

 The taxable lump sum payment is regarded as part of your total income and is taxed accordingly.
-In certain circumstances an additional relief called Top Slicing Relief may be due.
+However, in certain circumstances an additional relief called Top Slicing Relief may be due.

 What is Top Slicing Relief?

 The reliefs outlined in this leaflet exempt or reduce the amount of the lump sum to be taxed.
-Top Slicing Relief relates to the tax payable and ensures that your lump sum is not taxed at a rate higher than your average rate of tax for the three years* prior to redundancy or retirement.
+Top Slicing Relief related to the tax payable and ensured that your lump sum was not taxed at a rate higher than your average rate of tax for the three years* prior to redundancy or retirement.

 Taxable lump sum X (tax rate applied to lump sum - average tax rate for previous three years)

-In the case of a couple, taxed under joint assessment, where both spouses or civil partners have income in any of the three years preceding the tax year to which the termination payment refers, the tax rate will be based on the income of the spouse or civil partner who received the termination payment or on the combined income of both spouses or civil partners depending on which rate is the most beneficial to the couple.
+In the case of a couple, taxed under joint assessment, where both spouses or civil partners had income in any of the three years preceding the tax year to which the termination payment referred, the tax rate was based on the income of the spouse or civil partner who received the termination payment or on the combined income of both spouses or civil partners depending on which rate was the most beneficial to the couple.

 Top slicing relief is: